Sarcasticbot/Sarcasticbot.github.io/index.md

 [<img src="https://te.legra.ph/file/ccccd500da8795eea9e5b.jpg" width="600px">](https://t.me/Sarcastic_07_bot?startgroup=true)

-Now for let me work correctly, you need to make me Admin of your Group!
+Now to let me work correctly, you need to make me Admin of your Group!

-To do that, follow this easy steps:
+To do that, follow these easy steps:

 * ▫️ Go to your group
 * ▫️ Press the Group’s name